drone-runners/drone-runner-kube/content/_index.md

 ---
 date: 2000-01-01T00:00:00+00:00
-title: Docker runner
+title: Kubernetes runner
 author: bradrydzewski
 weight: 1
 expand: configuration/_index.md
 ---

-The Docker runner is a daemon that executes build pipelines inside Docker containers.
-This documentation provides details for installing, configuring and using the Docker runner.
+The Kubernetes runner is a daemon that executes continuous-integration and continuous-delivery pipelines inside Kubernetes pods.
+This documentation provides details for installing, configuring and using the Kubernetes runner.

+{{< alert "nocloud" >}} Please note kubernetes pipelines are disabled on Drone Cloud.
+This feature is only available when self-hosting {{< / alert >}}

 If you want to install this runner: